 - practise good hygiene

-4. Understand how to self-isolate if you need to
+- understand how to isolate if you need to

 - Current status of coronavirus in Australia, here.